 At the end of the 18th era, the

 French Revolution suddenly errupts.
 The United Kingdom of the Netherlands were controlled by the French and many religious people had to flee that time.
-One of those religious man, was Father Paul.
+One of those religious man was Father Paul.
 Paul, an enthousiastic brewer of beer, would not let the French take his original recipe.
 While running away, Paul was able to save his traditional recipe and he, not accidentally, knocked at the door of the Sterkens family in Meer.
-He transferred his recipe to Paul and ran off.
+He transferred his recipe to Frans and ran off.
 During thoses ages, the Sterkens family had already developed a good and reputable brewing name.
 Frans added a couple of own ingredients to the basic recipe and a new, refreshing, tasty beer was born.
 The new beer was given the name ‘ St. Paul’, in honour of Father Paul.

 The recipes of the lovely beers of Sterkens remain in the